-The accompanying Schedule of Passenger Facility Charges of the Airport is presented on the accrual basis of accounting.
-Passenger Facility Charges are recorded as restricted revenue until expending in compliance with applicable Records of Decision from the Federal Aviation Administration.
-Amounts presented in this schedule may differ from amounts presented in, or used in the preparation of, the basic financial statements.
+The accompanying Schedule of Passenger Facility Charges Collected and Expended of the Airport is presented in accordance with accounting principles generally accepted in the United States of America.
+Passenger Facility Charges are recorded as restricted revenue until expended in compliance with applicable Final Agency Decisions from the Federal Aviation Administration.